Rise and Grind: Using Crusher Fines for Your Landscape

 Enter a zip below and get matched to top-rated pros near you.

 “Crusher fines” may sound like a fee levied on a demolition derby truck driver or the name of a killer metal band, but they’re actually small particles of rock used for landscaping.
-Depending on where you live, you may be more likely to hear it called decomposed granite, rock dust, breeze, or chat—but these are all different titles for a product that serves the same purpose and functions the same way.
+Depending on where you live, you may hear it called decomposed granite, rock dust, breeze, or chat, but these are all different names for a product that serves the same purpose and functions the same way.

-You’ve seen them on rural roads and hiking paths, but you can also use them in your home landscape—not only on walkways but also as a lawn replacement or an alternative to gravel driveways.
-Read on, and we’ll tell you how.
+You’ve likely seen crusher fines on rural roads and hiking paths, but you can also use them in your home landscape—not only on walkways but also as a lawn replacement or an alternative to gravel driveways.
+Read on to learn what crusher fines are, the pros and cons to using them, and how you can incorporate them into your yard and landscape.

 When left in their natural states, crusher fines are an alternative to mulch.
-When mixed with a stabilizing product, like organic psyllium binders, it can function as a pathway or patio surface.
+It can function as a pathway or patio surface when mixed with a stabilizing product, like organic psyllium binders.
 Similar to sand in texture, crusher fines can give a more flowing, organic appearance to your landscape by softening the appearance of hard lines.

 Pros and Cons of Crusher Fines